afshinator/chess-gadget/README.md

 #Chess-gadget

+## Basic functions
-### Authors can setup the chess board with arbitrary configurations and learners can view the chess board.
+- Authors can setup the chess board with arbitrary configurations
+- Learners can view the chess board

-### Install
+## Install
 ```
 bower install
 versal preview